Fatal collision that killed 2 pilots brings a tragic end to the Reno air show and confounds experts

 Telling described the victims, Chris Rushing of Thousand Oaks and Nick Macy of Tulelake, as skilled, expert pilots.
 Rushing was the defending champion in the race he won Sunday.
 Macy, the runner-up, had won six times.

-The National Transportation Safety Board, with assistance from the Federal Aviation Administration, is leading an investigation into the crash and will release a preliminary report in at least a week.
+The National Transportation Safety Board, with assistance from the Federal Aviation Administration, is leading an investigation into the crash and will release a preliminary report in another week or two.

-Investigators recovered wreckage this week from two debris fields about a half-mile (.8 kilometer) apart and transported it off site, NTSB spokesperson Sarah Sulick said.
-But their preliminary report is at least another week away.
+Investigators recovered wreckage this week from two debris fields about a half-mile (.8 kilometer) apart and transported it off-site, NTSB spokesperson Sarah Sulick said.

 Event organizers were already looking for a new home for the competition after this year, partly because of rising insurance costs since 2011.
 That year a P-51D Mustang suffered a mechanical failure and crashed into the apron in front of the grandstand, killing the pilot and 10 spectators on the ground and seriously injuring another 70.